Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness

-Definition \ref{def:GNAR_Spec} extends the classical VAR spectral representation by incorporating network dependencies through the edge-weight matrix \( \mathbf{W} \) and the \( r \)-stage adjacency matrices \( \mathbf{A}_r \), thereby effectively capturing the structural influence of the graph on the spectral properties of the process.
-Moreover, based on the definition of the GNAR spectrum in Definition \ref{def:GNAR_Spec}, the population versions of squared coherence and squared partial coherence can be defined in Equations \eqref{eq:coh} and \eqref{eq:pcoh}.
-The latter relies on the inverse of the GNAR spectrum, $\mathbf{S}_{\text{GNAR}}(\omega) := \mathbf{f}_{\text{GNAR}}(\omega)^{-1}.$
+Definition \ref{def:GNAR_Spec} extends the classical VAR spectral representation by incorporating network dependencies through the edge-weight matrix $\mathbf{W}$ and the $r$-stage adjacency matrices $\mathbf{A}_r$, thereby effectively capturing the structural influence of the graph on the spectral properties of the process.
+Moreover, based on the parametric spectrum in Definition \ref{def:GNAR_Spec}, the population versions of squared coherence and squared partial coherence can be defined as in the following equations, \eqref{eq:coh} and \eqref{eq:pcoh}, with the latter relying on the inverse of the parametric spectrum, $\mathbf{S}(\omega,G) := \mathbf{f}(\omega,G)^{-1}$,